 I encourage everyone to get out and run, it doesn’t matter how far or how fast.
 Running not only improves your physical health, but it can also boost your mood and cognitive function too.
 Running is a powerful tool that has the potential to change your life.

 Often when people hear me talking about running, they might assume that I’ve always been a runner.
-Admittedly, these days I run 3 or 4 days a week and I absolutely love it, but trust me it hasn’t always been the case.
+Admittedly, these days I run 3 or 4 days a week and I absolutely love it, but trust me – this hasn’t always been the case.

 When I first started running I found it really frustrating.
 I’d heard so many people talk about the euphoric feeling of running, I’ve always been active and considered myself to be quite fit, so I was disappointed that it didn’t even feel fun let alone euphoric.
 It took time for me to improve my cardio endurance and it also took time for me to figure out my pace.
 There isn’t a one size fits all guide to running, so if you’re new to running, stick with it and I promise it will pay off and you’ll be glad you did.